MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

  ![Upgrade on customized Business Central application](../developer/media/bc15-upgrade-customized-app.png "Upgrade on customize Business Central application")

+## Single-tenant and multitenant deployments

+The process for upgrading the very similar for a single-tenant and multitenant deployment.
+However, there are some inherent differences because with a single-tenant deployment, the application and business data is included in the same database, while with a multitenant deployment application code is in a separate database (the application database) than the business data (tenant).
+In the procedures that follow, for a single-tenant deployment, consider references to the **application database** and tenant database as the same database.
+In the steps are marked as *Single-tenant only* or *Multitenant only* where applicable.

 ## Prerequisites

 1. Upgrade to Business Central Spring 2019.